How to Improve your Immune System This Year

 Note to nailbiters that it is time to stop, if not for aesthetic reasons, certainly for your health.

-How to Improve Your Immune System – Summary
+How to Improve Your Immune System – Final Thoughts

-These habits can be the foundation for boosting your immune system:
+These simple habits can be the foundation for boosting your immune system:

-8. Avoid infection, wash your hands and stop putting them in your mouth.
+- Avoid infection, wash your hands, and stop putting them in your mouth.

 If these tips for how to improve your immune system are helpful, please share this post with your friends and family.